Skip to main content

 2. Shield - Best for LinkedIn-Only Analytics

-Shield is built exclusively for LinkedIn analytics.
-If LinkedIn is your primary platform and you want the deepest possible analytics, Shield delivers data that LinkedIn's native insights don't provide.
+Shield is built only for LinkedIn analytics.
+If LinkedIn is your main platform and you want the deepest data, Shield gives you numbers the native insights do not.

-Shield excels at showing you patterns you'd miss otherwise.
-It tracks your post performance over 90-day rolling windows, identifies which content types get the most engagement from your specific audience, and shows you follower growth trends that LinkedIn's native analytics completely ignore.
-The Shield Agent AI feature lets you ask natural language questions about your data - "what was my best performing post about leadership?" - which is genuinely useful when you're looking for content inspiration.
+Shield surfaces patterns you would miss.
+It tracks posts over 90-day rolling windows, shows which formats your audience engages with, and charts follower growth that native analytics ignore.
+The Shield Agent AI lets you ask questions in plain English, like "what was my best post about leadership?"
+That is useful when you need content ideas.

 Key features: